Inflammatory Bowel Disease

 Not only is there no evidence supporting the relevance of animal models to human inflammatory bowel diseases (IBD) - ulcerative colitis (UC) and Crohn’s disease (CD) - but existing research suggests the opposite.

+The polygenic and multifactorial nature of UC and CD cannot be captured in animal models.
 In addition, it is not feasible to independently dissect in animals the cause-effect contributions of these pathophysiological factors to development of IBD.

 Experimental methods of induction of IBD in animals are very different from complex and combined causes of natural triggers in humans.
+Pathways that underly development of natural human IBD are thus likely to diverge from pathways triggered experimentally in animals.

 Chemically-induced animal models

-In contrast to this experimental approach, IBD in humans does not occur following a single acute exposure or a repeated exposure to a toxicant, but by a combined effect of genetic susceptibility, environmental factors, immune system dysfunction, and microbiome dysbiosis over time.
+In real-world scenarios, DSS and TNBS are not ingested by IBD patients.
+In humans, IBD does not occur following a single acute exposure or a repeated exposure to a toxicant, but by a combined effect of genetic susceptibility, environmental factors, immune system dysfunction, and microbiome dysbiosis over time 6, 7, 9, 35, 37, 38, 71.

-In addition, DSS and TNBS induce acute inflammation, while human IBD is characterized by a chronic, relapsing-remitting pattern, limiting the study of early onset mechanisms, mechanisms of gradual progression, and mechanisms of relapse in animal models of IBD.
+In addition, DSS and TNBS compounds induce acute inflammation, while human IBD is characterized by a chronic, relapsing-remitting pattern, limiting the study of early onset mechanisms, mechanisms of gradual progression, and mechanisms of relapse in animal models of IBD.

 Genetically-engineered animal models